kerberos-io/deployment/README.microk8s.md

 ### Kerberos Vault

-#### Config Map

 Kerberos Vault requires a configuration to connect to the MongoDB instance.
-To handle this `configmap` map is created in the `./mongodb/mongodb.config.yaml` file.
-However you might also use the environment variables within the `./kerberos-vault/deployment.yaml` file to configure the mongodb connection.

-Modify the MongoDB credentials in the `./mongodb/mongodb.config.yaml`, and make sure they match the credentials of your MongoDB instance, as described above.
-There are two ways of configuring the mongodb connection, either you provide a `MONGODB_URI` or you specify the individual variables `MONGODB_USERNAME`, `MONGODB_PASSWORD`, etc.
+To handle this a `configmap` is defined in the `./kerberos-vault-deployment.yaml` file.
+Modify the MongoDB credentials in the `./kerberos-vault-deployment.yaml` file, and make sure they match the credentials of your MongoDB instance, as described above.
+There are two ways of configuring the MongoDB connection, either you provide a `MONGODB_URI` or you specify the individual variables `MONGODB_USERNAME`, `MONGODB_PASSWORD`, etc.

 As mentioned above a managed MongoDB is easier to setup and manage, for example for MongoDB Atlas, you will get a MongoDB URI in the form of `"mongodb+srv://xx:xx@kerberos-hub.xxx.mongodb.net/?retryWrites=true&w=majority&appName=xxx"`.
 By applying this value into the `MONGODB_URI` field, you will have setup your MongoDB connection successfully.